Aristocratic Composers in the 18th Century

 Much of the research for The Duke and The Enchantress focused on music, namely such topics as soundproofing, patronage, style and tonality, and reputation.

-An article that touches on a little of each of these can be found here.
+Two great articles to start with are Dr. Derek McCulloch's research in "Aristocratic Composers in The 18th Century: A Study of a Category of Composer and its Relationship to the Musical Life of its Own Time and its Reception by a Musical Establishment Both in the 18th Century and in More Recent Times," as well as an article that can be found here from Professor Scott McLetchie in the Student Historical Journal of Loyola University.
 Music composers during the late 18th century depended on patrons for their livelihood, typically those patrons being wealthy aristocrats, the church, or the Crown.
 The largesse from patrons was not only needed for survival, but also the upkeep of instruments, supplies for penning the music, and the cost of the libretto for operas.

 The Age of Enlightenment was a pivotal time in music history.
 As industry expanded, so did the wealth of the lower class, enough to create a new class--the middle class.
 The audience for musical entertainment widened from aristocracy to middle class.
 The style and tone preferences of the classes differed, as did the views of the composer as an artist versus a servant.
-Read a bit more about this changing time here.
+Read a bit more about this changing time in the Metropolitan Museum's article on "Nineteenth-Century Classical Music" by Jayson Kerr Dobson: here.

 Instead of music being used to entertain aristocrats, music served new and varied purposes.
 Handel was a leading figure in such philanthropic work, arranging charity concerts quite early in the 18th century.
 My research findings on his charity concerts inspired plot points in three separate books: The Duke and The Enchantress, The Baron and The Enchantress, and A Counterfeit Wife.
-Read more about Handel's charity work at these two sites: The Foundling Hospital and Handel The Philanthropist.
+Read more about Handel's charity work at these two sources: Caro Howell's article in The Guardian on "How Handel's Messiah Helped London's Orphans--And Vice Versa" and Kathryn Hogg's article in Philanthropy Impact on Handel The Philanthropist.
 And as an extra little bonus, if you're in or around the London area, The Foundling Hospital often hosts special presentation about Handel, 18th century music, and similar topics.
-You can learn more about upcoming events here.
+Visit their website for more information and upcoming events.

 Spoiler alert!
 In The Duke and The Enchantress, we see a few things happening to showcase the societal and stylistic shifts.
 Style is one of the most important elements.
 Drake, a composer in hiding, isn't crafting his art for anyone's taste but his own, and thus his style doesn't follow the conventions of his time.